hawley-jeffrey-bah/payment-accuracy/website/pages/congressional_reports/2023_TREASURY_4.md

       information, updates and training on various tax-related topics, such as tax law changes to refundable tax credits.
     Mitigation_Strategy: atp3_1
+  ActionsTakenAdditionalData:
+    Needs1: The IRS has what is needed with respect to internal control, human capital and information system and other infrastructure to reduce American Opportunity Tax Credit (AOTC) Improper Payments and Unknown Payments to a tolerable rate.
+      The issue with AOTC is statutory program design and reliance on taxpayer self-certification.
+      The IRS has a strong internal control environment around AOTC and makes decisions based on overall cost-benefit considerations, with a well-trained, technically capable program staff.
+    Needs2: The IRS is realigning resources internally to accelerate progress against its strategic priorities.
+The IRS will substantially be reducing the number of correspondence audits focused specifically on certain refundable credits, including the American Opportunity Tax Credit (AOTC).
+Focusing on helping taxpayers submit accurate filings upfront will increase payment accuracy while reducing administrative burdens for the IRS and the tax filer.
+    Sufficiency: The annual Dependent Database (DDb) meetings, collaborations/data sharing with other federal agencies and outreach/education efforts are adequate measures because they will continue to aid the Service in mitigating the impact of the root causes.
+Much of the difficulty administering the American Opportunity Tax Credit (AOTC) derives from the complexity of its statutory eligibility requirements, many of which are known only to the taxpayer and cannot be independently confirmed using third-party corroborating data.
+Likewise, the primary root causes of improper payments of the AOTC are the  inability to authenticate eligibility at return filing because the data needed does not exist, and taxpayer income misreporting related to self-employment income and other income where the income is not reported to the IRS by a third party.
+Nevertheless, the IRS has a strong and effective internal control environment around refundable tax credit programs and makes decisions based on overall cost-benefit considerations.
   Answers:
   - Agency: TREASURY
     Answer: '5220.92'